-Originally from Southeast Asia, carambola, also known as star fruit, is full of powerful nutrients, like vitamin C, potassium, copper, vitamin B9 (folate), and vitamin B5 (pantothenic acid), which is responsible for destroying free radicals in the body and hindering cell oxidation.
-This makes it an excellent anti-aging and weight loss diet food.
+Originally from Southeast Asia, carambola, also known as star fruit, is full of powerful nutrients, like vitamin C, potassium, copper, vitamin B9 (folate), and vitamin B5, which is responsible for destroying free radicals in the body and hindering cell oxidation.3 This makes it an excellent anti-aging and weight loss diet food.
 Delicate and tasty, carambola can be eaten raw and unpeeled in salads and juices.

 4. Goldenberry (Physalis peruviana)

-Goldenberry has great nutritional value.
-It contains tannins, polyphenols, and carotenoids, as well as vitamins A, B2 (riboflavin), and C (ascorbic acid).
+Goldenberry has a great nutritional value.
+It contains tannins, polyphenols, and carotenoids, as well as vitamins A, B2, and C (ascorbic acid).
 It is also a rich source of calcium, iron, and protein.
-Its antioxidant properties can neutralize free radicals, and its melatonin content has been shown to lower stress levels.
-Eating raw goldenberries is very popular throughout the world because they have a pleasant and refreshing flavor.
-However, goldenberries are often cooked as part of a bigger meal – in desserts, pies, and jams, for example.
+Its antioxidant properties can neutralize free radicals, while its melatonin content has been shown to lower stress levels.4 Eating raw goldenberries is very popular, especially in South America, because they have a pleasant and refreshing flavor.
+However, goldenberries are often cooked as part of a bigger meal - in desserts, pies, and jams, for example.
 Try this delicious and nutritious berry in a goldenberry amaranth flake granola, a whole wheat toast with goldenberry jam, or a morning goldenberry papaya parfait with granola.

 5. Soursop (Annona muricata)

-Originally from South and Central America, graviola has immense nutritional value.
-Although it has a high carbohydrate content and no protein, graviola has been shown effective in lowering blood sugar levels, and contains large amounts of vitamins B1 (thiamine), B2 (riboflavin), B3 (niacin), B9 (folate), and C (ascorbic acid).
-It is also rich in magnesium, potassium, phosphorus, dietary fiber, and calcium.
+Originally from South and Central America, graviola has an immense nutritional value.
+Although it has a high carbohydrate content and no protein, graviola has been shown effective in lowering blood sugar levels, and contains large amounts of vitamins B1, B2, B3, B9 (folate), and C (ascorbic acid).5 It is also rich in magnesium, potassium, phosphorus, dietary fiber, and calcium.
 Graviola is often eaten raw or incorporated into smoothies, ice cream, cheesecakes, and other desserts.
 Enjoy this delicious fruit in a graviola coconut peach smoothie.

-As you can see, there's no need to travel to exotic destinations to have access to these fruits.
-You are likely to find some of them at local markets or online as supplements.
+As you can see, there's no need to travel to exotic destinations to have access to these delicious fruits.
+You are likely to find some of them at local markets or online.
 They can be mixed with other fruits in salads and smoothies to take full advantage of their many nutritional benefits.

 - Journal of Agricultural and Food Chemistry, Oil goldenberry (Physalis peruviana L.), 2003